dwjclark11/ZeldaClone_NES/README.md

 * Add enemies to any maps using the editor --> currently working on this!
 * Add a functional AI state machine with for entities/enemies done in lua
 * Ability for user to change keys/gamepad controls (Currently Hard Coded)
+* Currently not cross platform.
+FileDialogs, and system specifics need to be added.
+Already added a fix for Sleep() for linux.

 ## There are still a lot of bugs that must be fixed to have a properly working demo
 Some of the bugs are as follows: